 The number of Aussie homes that have installed life-saving safety switches has been on the rise over the past two decades.
 However, not all homes have safety switches installed.
 As of today, about 64% of households have safety switches installed.
 Among those who have installed safety switches, around 27% have safety switches installed on power outlet circuits and 37% have fitted on power and light circuits.
-Although this is a good start for thinking about safety, an electrical fault could take place on any circuit.
+Although this is a good start for thinking about safety, an electrical fault could take place on any circuit or electrical items.
 This faults can occur anywhere from the hot water, air conditioning, oven, stove, lighting and power outlets.
 Thus, most homes would need to have at least four safety switches installed for getting full protection.

 What’s a Safety Switch?